 The form discusses the potential benefits and potential risks of using video conferencing and telephone calls to have therapy sessions.
 Since my sessions will ALL be via video conferencing or telephone calls, we need to review the do's and don'ts of conducting sessions "remotely", that is, not in an office.

-The Telepsychology Consent Form can be found here.
+The Telepsychology Brochure and Informed Consent Form can be found here.